 Whatever online tool you decide to use, students will benefit.
 Not only will they gain experience with online tools that entrepreneurs and businesses in the real world are using, but they will also have to think critically in order to condense information in an understandable, visual way.

-Using Pencil and Paper to Create a Compare and Contrast Visual
+Using Pencil and Paper For This Real World Compare and Contrast Activity

-If your class doesn’t have access to the technology required to use one of these online tools, students can create a visual the old fashioned way – using pencil and paper.
-The important thing is that students come up with a way to organize information in a visual way so that it’s easy to understand at just one glance.
+If your class doesn't have access to the technology required to use one of these online tools, 3rd, 4th, and 5th grade students can create a visual the old fashioned way - using pencil and paper.
+The important thing is that students come up with a way to organize information in a visual way so that it's easy to understand at just one glance.

 Whether you are having students use an online tool or pencil and paper, all students will benefit from some models to get their creative juices flowing.